Cam Gallagher Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in the league.

-- The Royals' 5.11 team ERA ranks 28th across all league pitching staffs.
+- The Royals' 5.23 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 18th in baseball in home runs given up (91 total, 1.2 per game).
+- Royals pitchers combine to give up 94 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Cox will make his first start of the season for the Royals.
+- Greinke makes the start for the Royals, his 17th of the season.
+He is 1-8 with a 4.87 ERA and 61 strikeouts in 81 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.